 Gen Con offers discounted group rates at many of Indianapolis' finest downtown hotels.
-A list of published pricing will be available before January on the Hotel Amenities page.
-Purchase of any Gen Con badge will admit attendees to the online reservations portal and Housing Bureau websites, where more information about hotel rates and available inventory may be accessed.
+A list of published pricing will be available in January on the Hotel Amenities page.
+Purchase of any Gen Con badge will admit attendees to the online reservations portal, where more information about hotels rates and available inventory may be accessed.

 How do I get a hotel room for Gen Con Indy?

 Once you purchase your badge, Exhibit Hall space or Art Show table, you will receive an email with the appropriate housing access code and instructions stating how to book your reservation request.
 Once you receive the housing code, your booking can be made online through the housing portal.
 A link can be found in your Gen Con account on the "Housing Information" page, once Housing Registration has opened.
 You may also call the housing hotline at 317-912-1420 or email housing(at)Q-rooms.com

 Why do I need a housing access code?